ProjectMOSAIC/mosaic/cran-comments.md

 * win-builder via devtools::build_win()

+  * after adding the version dependency for mosaicCore, I get

+      Package required and available but unsuitable version: 'mosaicCore'

+    presumably this is because the new version of mosaicCore is not yet available where this is being checked.

 ## R CMD check results

 There were no ERRORs or WARNINGs locally.
 One note about size (5.1Mb) seems to come